NishargShah/web-push-notification/README.md

 1. wait for 10 min, if you are getting `notRegistered` in your response because token is expired, and it takes time sometime to refresh the token
 2. If you are looking for next.js solution this structure will work fine, but you need to add custom server file for that https://medium.com/@sarafathulla/how-to-add-firebase-push-notifications-in-next-js-react-8eecc56b5cab

-Last Updated at 4 April 2021
+Last Updated at 2 July

 Created by Nisharg Shah